world-class/REPL/faq/README.md

 ## Modules & Progression

+### Final Project

+#### Can we register 3 modules plus the final project in the last semester

+- You are only able to study for a maximum of 60 credits per session, so this would not be possible.
+You would need to study for two modules and the final project.

+#### Is the final project done in a team or individually

+- This will consist of an **individual** project.

 ### How to Avoid Being 'Progression-Blocked' due to Missing Prerequisites, and a Suggested Module Schedule

 - See [this article in the Subreddit section of the REPL](../subreddit/grades-guide.md) for details.